-The Student Life Committee (SLC) meets monthly to discuss upcoming SAMRU events, club initiatives, mental health activities and student life projects.
-Beyond regular meetings, members of this committee will assist the VP Student Life set up for events and activities on campus.
-Members of this team will actively promote various SAMRU events and programs and will help the VP Student Life increase student understanding about what SAMRU is and how the organization benefits students at Mount Royal.
+The Vice-President Student Life Advisory Committee (VPSLAC) meets monthly to discuss upcoming SAMRU events, club initiatives, mental health activities and student life projects.
+Beyond regular meetings, members of this committee will assist the VP Student Affairs set up for events and activities on campus.
+Members of this team will actively promote various SAMRU events and programs and will help the VP Student Affairs increase student understanding about what SAMRU is and how the organization benefits students at Mount Royal.

-SAMRU’s VP Student Life is looking for outgoing, positive and enthusiastic students who are hoping to get more engaged and work to make MRU a better place.
+SAMRU’s VP Student Affairs is looking for outgoing, positive and enthusiastic students who are hoping to get more engaged and work to make MRU a better place.

-For more information or to apply for SLC, contact your VP Student Life at (403) 440-6407 or at email@example.com.
+For more information or to apply for the VPSLAC, contact your VP Student Affairs at (403) 440-6407 or at firstname.lastname@example.org.